Landskrona BoIS: Rivalries

 The main rivals have varied throughout history.
 Helsingborgs IF is by many supporters considered the greatest rival.

 The cities are geographically close to each other, and the supporters of the two teams hold a certain grudge, which dates back to the beginning of the 20th century.
 There is also a rivalry between Landskrona and Malmö FF, which reaches back to the 1930s.
 During the successful 1970s, Malmö FF was definitely the only rival, as Helsingborg didn't participate in Allsvenskan.
 The derby matches between the teams from Scania are called Skånederbyn.
 In a poll from 2005, Landskrona supporters were asked which club was most important to beat during the season.
 A majority answered Helsingborgs IF (with 64.6% of the votes) followed by Malmö FF (26.9%).

 Crest and colours

+Landskrona BoIS supporters waving flags with the clubs crest.

 For Landskrona's first season, they wore a black and white striped shirt with black shorts and white socks.
 The same home shirts have become standard.
 The away shirts have traditionally always been a red top with black shorts, however there are a few exceptions.
 In 2003, the away shirt was in the colors of the Scanian flag; a bright yellow top with red shorts.
 In the 2012 and 2013 season the club changed to a pink top with white shorts, initially supporting breast cancer awareness.
 In the 2018 season the club switched to an away shirt and shorts completely in burgundy, which they played in for three seasons.
 In 2021 the club honored its classic nickname Scania's Uruguayans by playing in a light blue away shirt with black shorts similar to the Uruguay national team.